JugalShrestha/JugalShrestha/README.md

 </p>

 <p align="left">
-  A Full Stack Developer, <br>
+  <b> A Full Stack Developer, </b> <br>
-  who has worked with many other creative minds to achieve <br>
-  efficient and beautiful solutions to many creative problems. <br>
+  who has worked with many other creative minds to achieve efficient and beautiful solutions to many creative problems.
 </p>

 ---